 Introducing The Events Calendar

-We’re big fans of The Events Calendar, and so are thousands of other WordPress users.
+We’re big fans of The Events Calendar plugin, and so are thousands of other WordPress users.

 It’s a solution that’s been around since 2009, and has an ardent following.
 Here are the key features of The Events Manager: